jsampson07/jsampson07/README.md

 # Hi, I’m Joshua

-I’m a 4th year CS undergrad student at Georgia Tech passionate about **OS design, cybersecurity, and full-stack development**.
+I’m a 4th year CS undergrad student at Georgia Tech passionate about **OS design, cybersecurity, and full-stack development (specifically backend development)**.
 This profile highlights some personal projects and relevant work.

 ---